complexdatacollective/documentation.networkcanvas.com/_key-concepts/network-filtering.md

 title: Network Filtering

-definition: This feature allows you to only show a subset of nodes or edges on a given interview stage based on their attributes.
+definition: Only show a subset of nodes or edges on a given interview stage based on their attributes.
 ---